anarchivist/bclc-2014-presentation/presentation.md

 <div role="note" class="note">
 One very common misconception about the DPLA map is that it organizes records geographically by the institutions they come from.
-For example, users of this search might assumed that we have 56 "baseball" items owned by Arizona institutions.
+For example, users of this search might assumed that we have 55 "baseball" items owned by Arizona institutions.
-In reality, we have 56 items related to baseball that have been geolocated to Arizona – like images taken there.
+In reality, we have 55 items related to baseball that have been identified as "being about", representing, or depicting Arizona – like images taken there.
-These records do not necessarily come from Arizona partners.
 </div>

 ------------------